shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 In the kernel thread approach, the thread state lies in the kernel space and tells the OS about the existence of threads.
 Hence, threads are managed at the OS level.
 This is great since we can use this information to be more flexible in our scheduling.
 We can also easily implement non-blocking I/O. However, the downside is that this makes the implementation kernel-dependent which reduces the portability of our code.

-To circumvent headaches about which implementation a programmer's machine is running, the C library provides `pthr`

-The entire purpose of pthread is to hide the implementation of threads.
-Abstraction layer. --> we call the same functions, but their appliciton differs.
+To circumvent headaches about which implementation a programmer's machine is running, the C library provides `pthread`s.
+The purpose of `pthread` is to hide the implementation of thread to the user by providing an abstraction layer.
+When a programmer invokes a `pthread` function, it will determine which *version* it needs to run (depending on thread implementation) and run the corresponding functions.

----
-Threads:
-1. create a thread `pthread create`
-	- new entry to thread state (in Kernel space)
-		- system call to get to the address space of kernel
+To create a new thread, we call `pthread_create()`.
+In a user thread model, this is simply a function call which create the thread; However, in a kernel thread model, it makes a system call to get to the address space of the kernel and creates a new entry to the thread state (in kernel space).
-	- function call (in user threads)